G-7 grapples with Afghanistan, an afterthought not long ago

 And the German government is expressing impatience with the pace of the evacuation effort.
 Foreign Minister Heiko Maas said the majority of local staff who worked for his country in Afghanistan haven’t yet been gotten out and called Tuesday’s G-7 meeting “very important” for discussing international access to the Kabul airport beyond Aug.
 31.

-AP writer Jonathan Lemire in New York contributed to this report.
+AP writers Jonathan Lemire in New York, and Jill Lawless in London, contributed to this report.